CodeConstruct/mctp/docs/mctpd.md

 current EID.
 The `new` return value is set to `false` for an already known endpoint, or `true` when an endpoint's EID is newly discovered.

+Because we are not issuing a Set Endpoint ID as part of the LearnEndpoint call, we do not have any details of the endpoint's bridge pool range.
+So, LearnEndpoint is unsuitable for use with bridge endpoints - it cannot provide the bridge with its own EID pool. `mctpd` will warn if the device type reports as a bridge.

+Bridge endpoints should be initialised with `AssignEndpoint` instead.

 ## Network objects: `/au/com/codeconstruct/networks/<net>`

 These objects represent MCTP networks which have been added use `mctp link`